CodeByQafar/dart_cli_weather_clean_arch/README.md

 ## About

 This is a simple command-line weather application built with Dart, following the Clean Architecture principles.
 It fetches hourly weather data (mocked) for a given city and displays it in a readable terminal output.
-The project is structured into clear layers (data, domain, and presentation), making it modular, scalable, and easy to maintain.
+The project is structured into clear layers (data,core,domain, and presentation), making it modular, scalable, and easy to maintain.

 Perfect for practicing architecture patterns or building quick CLI tools in Dart.